Cancer is a rising problem, and it is significantly associated with pain.

 Relieving pain is not only a way to make patients feel better.
 It also leads to a clinical improvement of the outcome.
 According to scientific evidence, adequate pain management may increase the survival rate.
 When the patient has their symptoms under control, they have better psychosocial functioning.
 They have a better quality of life and an increased chance of staying alive after 5 and 10 years (3).

-A multidisciplinary approach to cancer does not only focus on taking out the tumor and starting chemotherapy.
+A comprehensive approach to cancer involves more than just removing the tumor and initiating chemotherapy.
 Pain should be evaluated and improved from day one.
 It should also provide multidisciplinary support, including emotional and psychological assessment, cognitive-behavioral therapy, and coping skill training.
 All of this contributes to the patient’s survival and quality of life.

 What doctors do before starting pain management therapy